It is 2026. The App Store is a jungle.

 If you search for "Language Learning," you get thousands of results.
 Some feature angry green owls.
 Some look like spreadsheets from 1998.
 Some claim to upload the language directly to your brain using "Quantum AI waves" (spoiler: they don't).

-With Generative AI changing the game, the tools available to us have never been better.
+With Generative AI changing the game, the tools for building vocabulary have never been better.
 But having too many choices is paralyzing.

 To help you cut through the noise, we have tested the market.
-Here is our honest, no-nonsense breakdown of the Top 10 Vocabulary Apps that defined 2025 and are essential for 2026—and how to decide which one fits your brain.
+Here is our honest, no-nonsense breakdown of the 10 best vocabulary apps of 2026 — and how to decide which one fits your brain.

 1. Vokabulo (The "Context-First" Choice)